-Closure/consolidation of facilities: Approximately \$10.2 million of the restructuring charge relates to the termination of facility leases and other lease-related costs.
+Closure/consolidation of facilities: Approximately \$10.2 million of the restructuring charge relates to the termination of facility leases and other leaserelated costs.
 The facility leases had remaining terms ranging from one month to six years.
 The amount accrued reflects the Company's best estimate of actual costs to buy out the leases in certain cases or the net cost to sublease the properties in other cases.
-Included in this amount is the write-off of certain assets, primarily building and leasehold improvements and adjustments to certain obligations that relate to the closing of facilities.
-The adjustment to the accrual during fiscal 2002 is due to revisions in some of the original sublease assumptions, as actual sub-lease terms have been longer than originally estimated.
+Included in this amount is the write-off of certain assets, primarily building and leasehold improvements and revisions to certain obligations that relate to the closing of facilities.
+The adjustments to the accrual during fiscal 2002 and 2004 are due to changes in some of the original sublease assumptions, as actual sub-lease terms have been longer than originally estimated.